dharanisriravi/LOGISTIC_MODEL/README.md

 🔴 FAKE News

 ## Requirements

-  Python 3.7+
+  - Python 3.7+

-  Flask
+  - Flask

-  pandas
+  - pandas

-  scikit-learn
+  - scikit-learn

-  numpy
+  - numpy

 ## Future Improvements
-  Use larger, real-world datasets (e.g., Kaggle)
+  - Use larger, real-world datasets (e.g., Kaggle)

-  Add Naive Bayes or advanced ML models
+  - Add Naive Bayes or advanced ML models

-  Deploy to Heroku or Render for live use
+  - Deploy to Heroku or Render for live use

-  Add database logging for submitted texts
+  - Add database logging for submitted texts

-  Add graphs and analytics for prediction insights
+  - Add graphs and analytics for prediction insights

-## Author
-  R.DHARANI SRI.